-If content marketing is associated with all things good: profitable marketing, high-growth firm strategy, client loyalty and so on, why aren’t more firms on board?
+If content marketing is associated with all things good: profitable, results-oriented marketing that carries a relatively lower level of effort than some traditional marketing, client loyalty and so on, why aren’t more firms on board?
 Because it’s also associated with a high rate of failure – which in turn yields a high dose of skepticism about whether content marketing is a worthy investment.

 1. Content that isn’t relevant to the target audience

 The most foundational reason that content fails is when it’s not important or relevant to the target audience.
 Content won’t perform in the way I described above when it’s written only in the context of what you know and what’s important to you.
 It’s only when you produce content that intersects what you know with your clients’ key priorities that it can be truly relevant.

 A second guiding principle around producing relevant content is discipline.
 Writing about everything you know won’t cut it either.
 Rather, think from your audience’s perspective.
 They’re trying to figure out what you’re an expert in.
 Just like listing 20 services and even more subservices in the navigation of your website produces a suboptimal and confusing user experience, when you produce thought leadership about everything under the sun that relates to those multiple services, prospective clients are left wondering, “what does this firm really do?”.